 The solution I describe in this article will work equally well for iPhones, iPads, and iPods, because it’s software, not the physical hardware, that has turned your display black and white.
 If your iPad is black and white, this article will help you too.

 Your iPhone has changed to black and white because “Grayscale”, an Accessibility setting that was introduced in iOS 8, has accidentally been turned on.
 Grayscale mode makes it easier for people with color-blindness and difficulty seeing to use the iPhone.

 It’s an lifesaver if you have difficulty seeing colors.
 If you don’t, having a black and white iPhone can be frustrating, especially if you don’t know how to turn it off.

 How Do I Change My iPhone From Black And White To Color?

-To change your iPhone back to color, go to Settings -> General -> Accessibility and tap the slider to the right of Grayscale.
+To change your iPhone back to color, go to Settings -> Accessibility -> Display & Text Size and turn off the switch next to Color Filters.
 Your iPhone will instantly change from black and white to full color.
-Problem solved – probably.
+Problem solved — probably.

 A Second Place To Look

 After I wrote this article, I received a number of emails from people whose iPhones were still black and white, even after they turned off the Grayscale setting.
 Special thanks goes to Anita, a commenter who let me know about a second setting that can turn iPhones black and white.

 If your iPhone is still black and white, go to Settings -> Accessibility -> Zoom -> Zoom Filter and tap None.
 To learn more about how Zoom works on your iPhone, check out my article about how to fix iPhones that get stuck zoomed in.

 Another Setting To Watch Out For